Chat with us, powered by LiveChat Alcohol Detox in South Carolina: Stages, Medications, and What to Expect - SC Addiction Treatment

 Early Withdrawal (6 to 12 hours after the last drink)

-This phase begins within hours after the last drink, as the body starts reacting to the absence of alcohol.
-Symptoms tend to be mild but quickly escalate depending on the individual’s level of dependence.
-Individuals experience mild symptoms such as anxiety, tremors, headache, sweating, and gastrointestinal disturbances.
-These initial signs result from the central nervous system’s hyperactivity as it adjusts to the absence of alcohol.
+This first phase begins within hours after the last drink, as the body starts reacting to the absence of alcohol.
+Symptoms tend to be mild but quickly escalate depending on the individual’s level of dependence because of the central nervous system’s hyperactivity.

 Symptoms of alcohol detox early withdrawal include: